Project

 Background: https://pagure.io/copr/copr/issue/2001

-Updated by praiskup almost 3 years ago
+Updated by praiskup about 3 years ago

 do not handle random log-piping processes as a reason for full restart